Sliick / Articles / Product

 Sliick Docs validates your template every time you save (and again when you proof or publish).
 It checks that every merge field, theme reference, and inline expression still resolves and that block-level styling is within bounds, so problems surface before generation rather than during.

 The right rail shows the current state (Valid, Warnings, Errors) with a plain-English summary you can act on.
 Unresolved merge fields are treated as errors so they never silently render as blanks at runtime.
+Preview, Proof, and Publish are hard-stopped when validation has open issues - broken templates cannot leak past the editor.
+Multi-line toast formatting renders each validation message on its own line instead of running them together.

 To generate a proof: